1901 Richfield earthquake: Earthquake

-The earthquake struck at approximately 9:39 PM MDT approximately 1.2 mi south of Richfield, Utah, United States.
+The earthquake struck at approximately 9:39 PM MST approximately 1.2 mi south of Richfield, Utah, United States.
 Reports of the length of the quake varied from about one minute to three minutes.
 There were three waves—increasing in power—to the initial quake, and "roaring" or "low rumbling" sounds accompanying the shock waves were reported in Fillmore, Cedar City, and Salt Lake City.

-The time of the quake is officially recorded by the Intermountain Seismic Belt Historical Earthquake Project (ISBHEP) as 9:39 PM MDT.
-The USGS report gives an official time as 9:32 PM MDT.
-News reports from the time give times ranging from 9:30 PM MDT to 10:45 PM MDT.
+The time of the quake is officially recorded by the Intermountain Seismic Belt Historical Earthquake Project (ISBHEP) as 9:39 PM MST.
+The USGS report gives an official time as 9:32 PM MST.
+News reports from the time give times ranging from 9:30 PM MST to 10:45 PM MST.